George Switzer: Career

 Born in Salford, Lancashire, Switzer began his career as a youth player at Manchester United, having joined the club in 1982 after being spotted playing for the local Barrhill Lads Club when he was only eight years old.
 Switzer was part of the United youth team that won the FA Youth Cup in 1992, playing with future United stars such as Gary Neville, Ryan Giggs, David Beckham and Paul Scholes.
 Following on from this success, Switzer was offered a professional contract with the Red Devils; however, unlike his team-mates, who received multi-year deals, Switzer was only offered one year.
 Switzer was released at the end of the 1992–93 season.

 Switzer then signed for Darlington on a free transfer in July 1993.
 However, Switzer only played for the Quakers for one season, failing to hold down a regular place, before being given another free transfer in the summer of 1994.
 He then signed for Hyde United in the Northern Premier League, and played for them for six years from 1994 to 2000, making over 200 appearances for the East Manchester team.
 Since then, Switzer has played for Salford City, but left his home-town club in 2006 to sign for Irlam.
 After a short time there, he signed for AFC Monton.

 Personal life

-Outside of football, Switzer has had a number of careers, including working as an optical technician for Dolland & Aitchison at their factory in Salford, and driving a van for a Manchester courier firm.
+Outside of football, Switzer has had a number of careers, including working as an optical technician for Dolland & Aitchison at their factory in Salford.
+George currently enjoys his life outside of football.
+He occasionally attends signing events and works for a Salford electrical wholesaler called H&S Electrical.